Modest

 In most minimalist interfaces, color is used strategically to create visual interest or direct attention without adding any additional design elements or actual graphics.
 With less visual information vying for a user's attention, color palettes are more noticeable and will be more influential in a site's impact.

 There’s a broad principle at work here.
-The less things you use in a design, the more impact each thing has.
+The fewer things you use in a design, the more impact each thing has.
 Colour will draw the eye in an otherwise greyscale design.
 Large type will stand out if you only use one small type elsewhere.

 This principle is not new.